Spying on Animals | Communing with Nature | Traveling the World | Playing with Words

-Jennifer’s byline has also appeared in The Nature Conservancy magazine, Hakai, and NG’s Kids and Explorer magazines, on NPR and the EarthTouch News Network, and in the New York Times and the Washington Post, among others.
+Jennifer’s byline has also appeared in The Nature Conservancy and National Wildlife Federation magazines, Hakai, and NG’s Kids and Explorer magazines, on NPR and the EarthTouch News Network, and in the New York Times and the Washington Post, among others.
 Applying her Master’s degree in Conservation Biology and Sustainable Development, Jennifer scoops up writing assignments related to natural history, conservation/environment, evolutionary biology, and animal behavior, though anything one might call “quirky science” is within her bailiwick.

 She calls her brand of fieldwork “cover my eyes and jump” reporting, or “just naive enough.”
 As a result Jennifer has flown in zero gravity over the Gulf of Mexico, dived with tiger sharks in the Bahamas and ducked below a reef-shark feeding frenzy on the Great Barrier Reef, shimmied up the tallest tree in Costa Rica, gone cobra hunting with a bare-handed Vietnamese farmer, camped on an active volcano in Hawaii, crawled into a bear’s den in northern Minnesota, and sat fireside with bushmen in Papua New Guinea learning to carve spears.
 Among other adventures.

 Jennifer, with her snake-charmer husband and three dogs, divides her time between the D.C. area and a cabin in the woods near Charlottesville, Virginia.